July 2020. California.

 Behind the rear seats I loaded a large hard side suitcase, a 90 quart cooler the same size as the suitcase, several boxes of dry goods and drinks, backpacks, and hiking boots.
 I put the microwave between the kids on the back seat along with their school backpacks, activities to keep them occupied, and a bag of food and drinks for the drive.
 I loaded a carrry-on suitcase, a computer bag, and several blankets in the frunk.
 I put the mobile connector and adapters in the deep compartment under the floor of the rear storage.
 Long story short, storage space was good for our 6 day trip.

 Driving to the Park.
-For road trips in a Tesla you can plot out your course beforehand using ABetterRoutePlanner or PlugShare websites or phone apps, or just enter your destination in the car’s navigator and it’ll choose Supercharging stops for you.
+For road trips in a Tesla you can plot out your course beforehand using services like ABetterRoutePlanner or PlugShare websites or phone apps, or just enter your destination in the car’s navigator and it’ll choose Supercharging stops for you.
 I use ABRP.

 Our route took us past Mt.
 Shasta, through Butte Valley National Grassland, along Upper Klamath Lake, and through remaining marshlands up to Crater Lake National Park.